aws-samples/aws-iot-fleet-provisioning/README.md

 1. Select *Create* to create your common bootstrap certificates.
 1. Choose *One Click Certificate Creation* (This will create your bootstrap cert to be placed on all devices)
 1. Download and store certificates.
 1. !
-Don't forget to download a root.ca and select the button to *ACTIVATE* your certificate on the same screen.
+Don't forget to download a root.ca.pem and select the button to *ACTIVATE* your certificate on the same screen.

 #### Create Provisioning Template / Attach Policies
 1. In console, select *Onboard* and then *Fleet Provisioning Templates* and finally, *Create*.